chadjmccolm/telemetry-server/readme.md

 To export all the data from the database open command prompt and navigate to the output folder you want and enter `mongoexport -d telemetry -c snapshots --type=csv --fields time,hybrid/engine/temperature -o output.csv` replacing the output file with the location of your choice and the fields with the fields you want.
 Make sure there are no spaces in the fields list.

-If you want to export JSON use: `mongoexport -d telemetry -c snapshots -o output.csv`.
+If you want to export JSON use: `mongoexport -d telemetry -c snapshots -o output.json`.

 To specify a time you need to know the unix time (in milliseconds) of the start and end.
 I use this online service to determine those https://www.epochconverter.com/ because it let's me input time zone info.
 Then you add that query to your data export like so `mongoexport -d telemetry -c snapshots --type=csv --fields time,hybrid/engine/temperature -o outputfilter.csv --query "{time: {$gte: 1529971200000, $lte: 1529971500000}}"`.
 This is data between 5PM and 5:05PM on July 25, 2018.